jpablo91/ASFChallenge_UCD/Documentation/Notes.md

     - *On day 170 it is the end of the hunting season?*
     **We did not considered the hunting season at all**
   - *Why have you chosen to wait for 60 days before repopulation of culled farms?
 During the kick of meeting we talked about a duration of 50 days but maybe we were unclear in further communication.*
-  **Sorry, our team member that attended this meeting left the challenge and we did not knew about this.**
+  **Sorry, our team member that attended this meeting left the challenge and we did not know about this.**
   - *When you implement a fence, is it always 100 % efficient?*
   **No the fence only reduces the rate at which an infected boar can move between grids in a  but not reduces it to 0**